 Fuel cell technology will eventually be a more economic and silent back up for solar.
 My constantly updated article Fuel Cells article reports progress.
 Currently, however, fuel cells are too costly for most RV owners to consider.

-Air conditioning a caravan – further information
+Air conditioning a travel trailer – further information

-The design and installation of air conditioning a caravan is too large to cover in article form.
+The design and installation of air conditioning a travel trailer is too large to cover in article form.
 All you need to know, however, is in RV Book’s Caravan & Motorhome Electrics.
 (It is even used by auto electricians as their working guide.)
 For RV solar see Solar That Really Works!.
 Solar Success is for home and property systems.
 The Caravan & Motorhome Book covers all aspects of RV usage.

 Readers worldwide confirm the cost of my books is repaid many times over.
 It enables you to get systems right the first time.
 I have both an engineering and writing/publishing background of a now over 60 years.
 (About the author).